javascript-tutorial/en.javascript.info/7-network/10-xmlhttprequest/article.md

 xhr.send(json);
 ```

-`XMLHttpRequest` can also send binary data using Blob and similar objects.
-We'll cover binary data later, in the chapter about `fetch`.
+The `.send(body)` method is pretty omnivore.
+It can send almost everything, including Blob and BufferSource objects.

 ## Tracking upload progress